MatthewMarthaller/CyberSec_Portfolio/ProfessionalStatement.md

 # Professional Statement
 ***As a dedicated ICT Technician, I bring strong project management, troubleshooting, and customer support skills to the ever-evolving field of cybersecurity.
 My commitment to helping people fairly and being an endless learner allows me to adapt and innovate effectively.
-I am passionate about supporting the security goals of organizations by ensuring the safety and well-being of all stakeholders, continuously improving systems to meet their needs.***
+I am passionate about supporting the security goals of organizations by ensuring the safety and well-being of all stakeholders and continuously improving systems to meet their needs.***

 ***
 ## Building the statement